Shingles

 • Gabapentin

-Also consider oral steroids, but only if immunocompetent and given in combination with antiviral.
+Also consider oral steroids, but only if immunocompetent and given in combination with antivirals.

 If oral treatment not appropriate Topical capsaicin cream

-Indications for anit-viral therapy (any of the following):
+Indications for antiviral therapy (any of the following):

 • Immunocompromised